metosin/malli/docs/function-schemas.md

 ;              :name minus}}}
 ```

-We'll also have to reinstument the new var:
+We'll also have to reinstrument the new var:

 ```clojure
 (mi/instrument!)